mxriverlynn/mustbe/docs/middleware.md

 ## Using As Express Middleware

-MustBe can easily be used as middleware to provide authorization for an entire tree of routes, or as a global middlware to ensure authorization or authentication.
+MustBe can easily be used as middleware to provide authorization for an entire tree of routes, or as a global middleware to ensure authorization or authentication.
 This is useful in many
 scenarios: